simple-json-schema/simple-json-schema/json-schema.md

 ## Evaluation context and reference resolution {#ref-resolution}

 An evaluation context is a collection of schemas which may refer to one another.
-An evaluation context is correct if all of its constituent schemas are correct, no two constituent schemas have the same `id` value, and no more than one schema lacks an `id` value.
+An evaluation context is correct if:

+* all of its constituent schemas are correct,
+* no two constituent schemas have the same `id` value, and
+* no more than one schema lacks an `id` value.

 If a schema is correct and it has a member named `ref`, then this member is said to be a reference.
 The reference of a correct schema **MUST** be resolvable.